-As of April 27, 2005, the Company had cash and cash equivalents of approximately \$1.4 million.
+As of July 13, 2005, the Company had unrestricted cash and cash equivalents of approximately \$0.9 million.
 The majority of such cash reserves will be dedicated to the development of the Company's AversionTM Technology, the prosecution of the Company's patent applications relating to the AversionTM Technology and for administrative and related operating expenses.
 The Company has suspended further development and commercialization efforts relating to the Opioid Synthesis Technologies and expects to minimize the use of cash and cash equivalents for the prosecution of patent applications relating to the Opioid Synthesis Technologies.

 As restructured, the Company is no longer engaged in the manufacture and sale of finished dosage generic pharmaceutical products.
 As a result, the Company has no ability presently to generate revenue from product sales.
 Accordingly, the Company must rely on its current cash reserves to fund the development of its AversionTM Technology and related ongoing administrative and operating expenses.
-The Company's future sources of revenue, if any, will be derived from contract signing fees, milestone payments and royalties and/or profit sharing payments from licensees for the Company's AversionTM Technology and related operating expenses only through June 2005.
-To fund operations through March, 2006, the Company estimates that it must raise additional financing, or enter into alliances or collaboration agreements with third parties providing for net proceeds to the Company of at least \$5 million.
+The Company's future sources of revenue, if any, will be derived from contract signing fees, milestone payments and royalties and/or profit sharing payments from licensees for the Company's AversionTM Technology.
+The Company estimates that its current cash reserves will be sufficient to fund the development of the AversionTM Technology and related operating expenses only through late August 2005.
+To fund operations through March, 2006, the Company estimates that it must raise additional financing, or enter into alliances or collaboration agreements with third parties.
 No assurance can be given that the Company will be successful in obtaining any such financing or in securing collaborative agreements with third parties on acceptable terms, if at all, or if secured, that such financing or collaborative agreements will provide for payments to the Company sufficient to continue to fund operations.
 In the absence of such financing or third-party collaborative agreements, the Company will be required to scale back or terminate operations and/or seek protection under applicable bankruptcy laws.